-Yellow fever kills 32 in Sudan's Darfur: ministryNovember 1st, 2012 in Diseases, Conditions, Syndromes
+Yellow fever kills 32 in Sudan's Darfur: ministryNovember 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Mosquito-born yellow fever has killed 32 people in Sudan's conflict-plagued Darfur region this month, the health ministry said in a statement obtained by AFP on Wednesday.